mulesoft-assets/template-sfdc2sfdc-user-migration/README.md

 ## A few Considerations <a name="afewconsiderations" />

-There are a couple of things you should take into account before running this kick:
+There are a couple of things you should take into account before running this Anypoint Template:
 1. **Users cannot be deleted in SalesForce:** For now, the only thing to do regarding users removal is disabling/deactivating them, but this won't make the username available for a new user.
 2. **Each user needs to be associated to a Profile:** SalesForce's profiles are what define the permissions the user will have for manipulating data and other users.
 Each SalesForce account has its own profiles.
-In this kick you will find a processor labeled *assignProfileId and Username to the User* where to map your Profile Ids from the source account to the ones in the target account.
+In this Anypoint Template you will find a processor labeled *assignProfileId and Username to the User* where to map your Profile Ids from the source account to the ones in the target account.
 Note that for the integration test to run properly, you should change the constant *DEFAULT_PROFILE_ID* in *BusinessLogicTestIT* to one that's valid in your source test organization.
 3. **Working with sandboxes for the same account**: Although each sandbox should be a completely different environment, Usernames cannot be repeated in different sandboxes, i.e. if you have a user with username *bob.dylan* in *sandbox A*, you will not be able to create another user with username *bob.dylan* in *sandbox B*.
 If you are indeed working with Sandboxes for the same SalesForce account you will need to map the source username to a different one in the target sandbox, for this purpose, please refer to the processor labeled *assign ProfileId and Username to the User*.

-## Running on CloudHub <a name="runoncloudhub"/>

-While [creating your application on CloudHub](http://www.mulesoft.org/documentation/display/current/Hello+World+on+CloudHub) (Or you can do it later as a next step), you need to go to Deployment > Advanced to set all environment variables detailed in **Properties to be configured** as well as the **mule.env**.

-Once your app is all set and started, supposing you choose as domain name `sfdcusermigration` to trigger the use case you just need to hit `http://sfdcusermigration.cloudhub.io/migrateusers` and report will be sent to the emails configured.

-### Deploying your Kick on CloudHub <a name="deployingyourkickoncloudhub"/>
-Mule Studio provides you with really easy way to deploy your Kick directly to CloudHub, for the specific steps to do so please check this [link](http://www.mulesoft.org/documentation/display/current/Deploying+Mule+Applications#DeployingMuleApplications-DeploytoCloudHub)

 ## Running on premise <a name="runonopremise"/>

+In this section we detail the way you have to run you Anypoint Temple on you computer.

+### Running on Studio <a name="runonstudio"/>
+Once you have imported your Anypoint Template into Anypoint Studio you need to follow these steps to run it:

++ Locate the properties file `mule.dev.properties`, in src/main/resources
++ Complete all the properties required as per the examples in the section [Properties to be configured](#propertiestobeconfigured)
++ Once that is done, right click on you Anypoint Template project folder
++ Hover you mouse over `"Run as"`
++ Click on  `"Mule Application"`

+### Running on Mule ESB stand alone <a name="runonmuleesbstandalone"/>
 Complete all properties in one of the property files, for example in [mule.prod.properties] (../blob/master/src/main/resources/mule.prod.properties) and run your app with the corresponding environment variable to use it.
 To follow the example, this will be `mule.env=prod`.

 After this, to trigger the use case you just need to hit the local http endpoint with the port you configured in your file.
-If this is, for instance, `9090` then you should hit: `http://localhost:9090/migrateusers` and this will create a CSV report and send it to the mails set.
+If this is, for instance, `9090` then you should hit: `http://localhost:9090/migrateUsers` and this will create a CSV report and send it to the mails set.

+## Running on CloudHub <a name="runoncloudhub"/>

+While [creating your application on CloudHub](http://www.mulesoft.org/documentation/display/current/Hello+World+on+CloudHub) (Or you can do it later as a next step), you need to go to Deployment > Advanced to set all environment variables detailed in **Properties to be configured** as well as the **mule.env**.

+Once your app is all set and started, supposing you choose as domain name `sfdcusermigration` to trigger the use case you just need to hit `http://sfdcusermigration.cloudhub.io/migrateUsers` and report will be sent to the emails configured.

+### Deploying your Anypoint Template on CloudHub <a name="deployingyourkickoncloudhub"/>
+Mule Studio provides you with really easy way to deploy your Anypoint Template directly to CloudHub, for the specific steps to do so please check this [link](http://www.mulesoft.org/documentation/display/current/Deploying+Mule+Applications#DeployingMuleApplications-DeploytoCloudHub)

 ## Properties to be configured (With examples)<a name="propertiestobeconfigured"/>

-In order to use this Mule Kick you need to configure properties (Credentials, configurations, etc.) either in properties file or in CloudHub as Environment Variables.
+In order to use this Anypoint template you need to configure properties (Credentials, configurations, etc.) either in properties file or in CloudHub as Environment Variables.
 Detail list with examples:

 ### Application configuration
 + http.port `9090`